Nebraska Medicine

-Nebraska Medicine (formerly, The Nebraska Medical Center, Nebraska Health System), is a private not-for-profit American healthcare company based in Omaha, Nebraska.
+Nebraska Medicine (formerly the Nebraska Medical Center and Nebraska Health System) is a private not-for-profit American healthcare company based in Omaha, Nebraska, United States.
 The company was created as Nebraska Health System (NHS) in 1997, when Bishop Clarkson Hospital merged with the adjacent University Hospital in midtown Omaha.
-Renamed The Nebraska Medical Center in 2003, in 2014 the company merged with UNMC Physicians and Bellevue Medical Center to become Nebraska Medicine.
-The company has full ownership of two hospitals and 39 specialty and primary care clinics in and around Omaha, with partial ownership in two rural hospitals and a specialty hospital.
-Nebraska Medicine's main campus, Nebraska Medicine – Nebraska Medical Center, has 718 beds, while its Bellevue Medical Center campus has 91 beds.
+Renamed the Nebraska Medical Center in 2003, in 2014 the company merged with UNMC Physicians and Bellevue Medical Center to become Nebraska Medicine.
+The company has full ownership of two hospitals and 70 specialty and primary care clinics in and around Omaha.
+Nebraska Medicine's main campus, Nebraska Medical Center, has 718 beds, while its Bellevue Medical Center campus has 91 beds.

-The company operates the largest of only four dedicated biocontainment units in the United States, and is particularly recognized for programs in fields such as organ transplantation, cancer treatment, gastroenterology, neurology, neurosurgery, COPD, heart bypass surgery, heart failure treatment, and hip replacement.
-Ranked the No. 1 hospital in Nebraska and in Omaha by U.S. News & World Report in 2019, the publication also ranked Nebraska Medicine No. 35 in the United States for cancer and the best hospital in Nebraska.
+The company operates the Nebraska Biocontainment Unit, one of 13 Level 1 Regional Special Pathogen Treatment Centers in the United States, and is particularly recognized for programs in fields such as organ transplantation, cancer treatment, gastroenterology, neurology, neurosurgery, COPD, heart bypass surgery, heart failure treatment, and hip replacement.
+Nebraska Medical Center has been ranked as the No. 1 hospital in Nebraska and in Omaha by U.S. News & World Report every year since 2012, The publication also ranked Nebraska Medicine's oncology, gastroenterology and G.I. surgery programs in the top 50 nationwide in 2024.
 Nebraska Medicine operates as an independent clinical partner of the University of Nebraska Medical Center.

 History

-1869–1996: Nebraska Health System
+1997–2003: Nebraska Health System

-Nebraska Medicine's predecessor company, Nebraska Health System (NHS), was formed in 1997 through the merger of Bishop Clarkson Memorial Hospital and University Hospital.
-Adjacent to the University of Nebraska's medical campus in midtown Omaha; both founding entities had been active in Nebraska for some time.
-Clarkson Hospital had been founded in 1869 and University Hospital in 1917, making Nebraska Health System the oldest healthcare organization in the state of Nebraska.
-In 1998, Nebraska Health System opened the Lied Transplant Center on its Omaha campus.
+Nebraska Medicine was formed as the Nebraska Health System through the merger of Bishop Clarkson Memorial Hospital, and the University of Nebraska Medical Center's hospital.
+Bishop Clarkson Memorial Hospital was formed in 1869 and was an affiliate of Clarkson College.
+UNMC's hospital was formed in 1917.
+Both hospitals were adjacent to each other in Midtown Omaha.

 2003–2013: The Nebraska Medical Center

-Nebraska Health System was renamed The Nebraska Medical Center in 2003, with the adjacent University of Nebraska Medical Center (UNMC) remaining its primary clinical partner.
+Nebraska Health System was renamed the Nebraska Medical Center in 2003, with the adjacent University of Nebraska Medical Center remaining its primary clinical partner.
 UNMC had been founded in 1881 as the Omaha Medical College before associating with the University of Nebraska system.
 In 2005, The Nebraska Medical Center opened the Nebraska Biocontainment Unit (NBU) as a collaboration with UNMC, also opening the Hixson-Lied Center on the Omaha campus.
 The Nebraska Medical Center's nearby Village Pointe Cancer Center opened in 2008.
 Nebraska Medicine was named one of the best hospitals in U.S. News & World Report’s 2008 publication for Cancer and Neurology & Neurosurgery.
 In 2010, The Nebraska Medical Center opened Bellevue Medical Center, a secondary hospital in nearby Bellevue, Sarpy County.
 The following year, the company began to implement a new $87 million electronic health record system.